mathjax/MathJax-docs/safe-mode.rst

 MathJax Safe-mode
 *****************

-MathML includes the ability to include hyperlinks within your mathematics, and such links *could* be made to ``javascript:`` URL's.
+MathML includes the ability to specify hyperlinks within your mathematics, and such links *could* be made to ``javascript:`` URL's.
 For example, the expression